wileyJak3/CapstoneProject/README.md

 # Install directions
-- Clone  CapstoneProject repository
+- Clone  CapstoneProject repository and clone the testDBRepo repository
 - Open up Postico or similar PostgresSQL database client
 - Create a database named "testDB" ( The spring app will auto create the collections upon running the application)
-- Open sringDB then open  spring-boot-testdb back-end in Java and import as a maven project
+- Open testDBRepo and then open  spring-boot-testdb back-end in Java and import as a maven project
 - Launch the spring app in intellij
 - Open up the testapp react-app in your preferred IDE and npm i- to obtain all of the dependencies
 - navigate in terminal to the challenger react app folder and type npm start to launch the app on your local server